julianfl0w/Deism/README.md

         - In the Law of Three Stages, Deism represents the Metaphysical stage
       - Shoutouts
       - Covenant
-  - Cosmology
-    - Origins
-    - Regions
-      - Our Universe
   - Wisdom
     - Wisdom
   - Emergence